kelkar/Discover_pseudogenes/README.md

 My tool tries to identify multiple causes of pseudogenization, and their information is contained in different columns (column names italicized):

-1. Insertion of stop codons *StopCodon_insertion_starts*
+A. Insertion of stop codons
+- *StopCodon_insertion_starts*
-*StopCodon_insertion_stops*
+- *StopCodon_insertion_stops*
 these are coordinates of insertion sites.
-Dont see any in your data)

-2. Replacement of an amino acid codon with a stop codon *StopCodon_replace_starts* -- coordinate of replacement's start position *StopCodon_replacement* -- sequence of the new stop codon *Original_AminoAcid*    -- identity of the original amino acid *Original_codon* -- sequence of the original codon.
+B. Replacement of an amino acid codon with a stop codon
+- *StopCodon_replace_starts* -- coordinate of replacement's start position
+- *StopCodon_replacement* -- sequence of the new stop codon
+- *Original_AminoAcid*    -- identity of the original amino acid
+- *Original_codon* -- sequence of the original codon.

-3. Frameshift
+C. Frameshift
-*Frameshift_start*    --
+- *Frameshift_start*    --
-*Frameshift_length*    --
+- *Frameshift_length*    --
-*Frameshift_insertion*  -- all these are intuitive
+- *Frameshift_insertion*  -- all these are intuitive

 The last column (named *Sequence_of_events*) is list the sequence of events, from the starting codon to the last codon of the alignment.
 As you can see, in many of your cases, each of the pseudogene-like hits has multiple issues.. usually starting with a replacement by stop codon (R) that is often followed by frameshifts (F)